 Individuals who are addicted to fentanyl should not attempt to discontinue use on their own.
-Medically assisted drug detox is the safest way to stop all fentanyl abuse and complete the withdrawal process.
+Medically assisted drug detox in Austin is the safest way to stop all fentanyl abuse and complete the withdrawal process.

 If you are worried that you or someone you love is addicted to fentanyl, there are several signs and symptoms to look for.
 Signs of drug abuse and addiction in a loved one may include5: